-Big data in healthcare is overwhelming not only because of its volume but also because of its diversity (clinical and financial).
+Big data analytics in healthcare is overwhelming not only because of its volume but also because of its diversity (clinical and financial).
 With understanding the trends and the patterns within the data, healthcare systems can improve the quality care of patients and curb healthcare costs.
 The pharmaceutical and biotechnological companies are harnessing the power of big data for product cross-selling, financial risk management, regulatory compliance management, and others.
-Big data analytics in pharmaceutical manufacturing will also help to better the forecast production demand, understand the plant’s performance, and provide faster support services to the customers.
+Big data analytics in pharmaceutical manufacturing will also help to better forecast production demand, understand the plant’s performance, and provide faster support services to customers.

 The increasing supply of health-related data from various sources has the potential to transform the healthcare delivery system, reduce costs, improve patient outcomes, and provide value-based care.
 The volume of healthcare data accounted for over 700 exabytes in 2017 from 153 million in 2013 and is projected to grow to 2,314 exabytes by 2020.

 Organizations are employing analytical tools and artificial intelligence and machine learning techniques on this growing pool of data to derive data-driven insights to reduce healthcare costs, enhance revenue streams, develop personalized medicine, and manage proactive patient care.

 PRNewswire states, Global big data in the healthcare market was valued at over $ 14.7 billion in 2018 and is projected to grow at a CAGR of around 20% to reach $ 42.8 billion by 2024 owing to the increasing adoption of Electronic Health records (EHR), control healthcare spending, advance patient outcomes, etc.